JasonEtco/jasonet.co/src/pages/posts/new-features-of-github-actions.md

 }
 ```

 This would spin up a Docker container from the `alpine` image, and run `echo "Hello world"`.
 This came in handy in a lot of situations, but had a few limitations; for simple scripts, it meant creating a whole Docker image, and running multiple commands could feel really verbose.
-In Actions v2, you can just define a `run` property, _and give it a multiline string_ 🤯
+In Actions v2, you can just define a `run` property, _and give it a multiline string_, with multiple commands in one step 🤯

 ```yaml
 steps: